 This posting, the latest in a series focused on a disciplined agile approach to reuse engineering, overviews the activities associated with it.
-The Disciplined Agile (DA) framework promotes an adaptive, context-sensitive strategy.
+The Disciplined Agile (DA) toolkit promotes an adaptive, context-sensitive strategy.
 The framework does this via its goal-driven approach that indicates the process factors you need to consider, a range of techniques or strategies for you to address each process factor, and the advantages and disadvantages of each technique.
 In this blog we present the goal diagram for the Reuse Engineering process blade and overview its process factors.

 The following process goal diagram overviews the potential activities associated with disciplined agile reuse engineering.